 This is one of England’s nicest country gardens.
 There are 200 acres of beautiful parkland, woodland, and gardens to explore.
 As part of their Easter egg hunts, any child who finds the colourful ceramic bunnies hidden in various places around the grounds will win a chocolate treat.

 The Easter egg hunts are taking place from 28 March – April 14, 10am-6pm.

 Chatsworth House is holding an Easter egg hunt around its farmyard, so the children will get to see the new born lambs and chicks too.
 If they find the golden eggs, they’ll win extra treats.
 As a precaution against the British weather, there’s an Easter-themed trail inside of the house too.
 The event is running from 29 March – April 14, 11am-5:30pm.

 Children can collect tokens from around the gardens to get a treat from the Easter bunny himself.
-The popular children’s TV character, Shaun the Sheep will be there to join in with the fun, which includes sheep herding and a hay maze.
+The popular children’s TV character, Shaun the Sheep will be there to join in with the fun.
+Including sheep herding and a hay maze.